 Additional benefits of both programs

 In addition to receiving funding, each summer fellow will be assigned to a research cluster, which will meet weekly throughout the summer.
-In the cluster you will find a community of undergraduate researchers with... more
+In the cluster you will find a community of undergraduate researchers with similar... more